JPSauSara/Big-Bend-Ranch/README.md

 ### Challenge #2: Manager View (Next Level)

-* Create a new Node application called `bamazonManager.js`.
+* Create a new Node application called `bamazonManager.js` that uses the configuration defined in `config.js` to connect to your `Bamazon` database.
 Running this application will:

   * List a set of menu options: